Faculty Sustainability Guide

 - Climate Change Initiative - A provostial priority to foster research, innovative teaching, collaborative partnerships, and academic and professional opportunities for students to face the climate crises head-on.

-- Environmental Justice Incubator - Periodic convenings of faculty to discuss the intersection of social, environmental, and racial justice.
+- Environmental Justice Network - Periodic convenings of faculty to discuss the intersection of social, environmental, and racial justice.

 - Green Grants - Apply for up to $20,000 to advance a sustainability project at NYU.